 Should you assign seating at a wedding reception?

-You might be wondering if you even need a seating chart at all.
-A good rule of thumb is, if you have over 75 guests or you choose to do seated dining, you should definitely use one.
-But even if you have a smaller group and opt for buffet-style, a chart will help whole event feel more organized.
+You might be wondering if a seating chart is even required.
+A good rule of thumb is, if there are over 75 guests or the reception features seated dining, a seating chart should definitely be used.
+But even if the wedding is smaller, a chart will make the event feel more organized.
 This empowers guests to relax and keep their focus on celebrating.

 Which side of the room does each partner’s side of the family sit at reception?

-If your wedding is also a religious ceremony, your beliefs will determine which side of the family sits where.
+If the wedding features a religious ceremony, the couple’s beliefs will determine which side of the family sits where.
 Also, it varies from culture to culture.
 For example, Christian ceremonies often place the bride’s family on the left while Jewish ceremonies seat them on the right.

 Does the bride sit to the right of the groom?

-Just like in the last question, the kind of religious ceremony you have could decide which side the bride sits.
-Otherwise it’s up to you!
+Just like in the last question, the type of ceremony could decide which side the bride sits.
+Otherwise, it’s up to the couple!